 6. Peas

 Like beans, peas fix nitrogen from the air into the soil so that it’s more readily available for other plants, like squash, to absorb.
-The added benefit of of using peas as a companion is that they’re one of the earliest crops to go in the garden (here’s how to grow peas), so by time the squash plants begin to spread out, the peas have finished producing and can be pulled up, leaving more room for the squash to mature.
+The added benefit of using peas as a companion is that they’re one of the earliest crops to go in the garden, so by the time the squash plants begin to spread out, the peas have finished producing and can be pulled up, leaving more room for the squash to mature.

 7. Radishes